TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. function:: new_compiler(plat=None, compiler=None, verbose=0, dry_run=0, force=0)

-   Factory function to generate an instance of some CCompiler subclass for the supplied platform/compiler combination. *plat* defaults to ``os.name`` (eg.
+   Factory function to generate an instance of some CCompiler subkundi for the supplied platform/compiler combination. *plat* defaults to ``os.name`` (eg.
    ``'posix'``, ``'nt'``), and *compiler*  defaults to the default compiler for that platform.
 Currently only ``'posix'`` and ``'nt'`` are supported, and the